BlueTot/BlueTot/README.md

 </p>
 </br>

-I'm an 18 year old 1st year Computer Science student @ Warwick with a passion for developing my own tools and unusual projects.
+I'm an 18 year old 1st Computer Science student @ Warwick with a passion for developing my own tools and unusual projects.
 You may know me by <i>BlueTot</i> or what people used to call me, <i>Eurasian Blue Tit</i>
 - 😄 Pronouns: he/him </br>
 - ⚡ <i>I use neovim btw</i>
 - ⚡ Fun fact: I got banned on chess.com 12 times whilst working on [BlueBotChessEngine](https://github.com/BlueTot/BlueBotChessEngine)

+### A cool quote

+_"An idiot admires complexity, a genius admires simplicity"_ - Terry A. Davis

 ### Some of the biggest questions I have:
 - What is a job?
 - What is an IDE?

 ### I'm currently working on:
 - My own github pages website! (not yet open)